Kenny4297/Be-Tethical/README.md

 * [Deployment](#deployment)

 ### Description
-A CMS that allows users to post their thoughts on anything tech related
+A CMS that allows users to post their thoughts on anything tech related.
+Inside the MVC I used Express Handlebars for the frontend, and Sequelize and Express for the backend.

-### Installation
-Visit the site at: https://be-tethical-production.up.railway.app/

-### Usage
-See above

 ### Licenses
 MIT